Written by: Tianna DuPont, David Granatstein, and Bernardita Sallato, WSU Extension. Updated February 2020.

-Orchard soil health, or soil quality, is the capacity of soil to support productive trees through time without negatively affecting the surrounding environment.
-Soil health is influenced by interacting biological, physical and chemical properties of soil.
+Orchard soil health, or soil quality, is the capacity of soil to support productive trees over time without negatively affecting the surrounding environment.
+Soil health is influenced by interacting biological, physical, and chemical properties of soil.
 Active soil biological communities mineralize nitrogen, create soil structure, and compete with plant pathogens.
-Physical properties of soil determine its ability to store and release nutrients; accommodate water entry, storage and movement; provide sufficient oxygen for roots and microbes; and moderate environmental stress.
-Chemical aspects of soil health include nutrient presence and availability, pH, cation exchange capacity (CEC), salinity, and the presence of any contaminants such as heavy metals or persistent pesticide residues.
+Physical properties of soil determine its ability to store and release nutrients; accommodate water entry, storage, and movement; provide sufficient oxygen for roots and microbes; and moderate environmental stress.
+Chemical aspects of soil health include nutrient presence and availability, pH, cation exchange capacity (CEC), salinity, and the presence of any contaminants, such as heavy metals or persistent pesticide residues.

 By increasing our understanding of the biological and physical as well as chemical properties of soil we may be able to increase root health, moderate nutrient and water stress, and increase the yield potential of our orchards.

 Functions Provided by Healthy Soil

 Root growth and development are controlled by multiple factors including soil microorganisms, oxygen, soil temperature, water availability, nutrients, and management practices (Atkinson and Wilson 1980).